metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Following generation of `secret_coefficients`, each candidate MUST generate `total_shares` private keys, computed by evaluating this [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) on the `secret_coefficients` private keys and a participant index iterating from 1 to `total_shares`.

-The resulting private keys MUST be stored as an ordered list in `sent_shares`, indexed by the respective index of the recipient participant.
+The resulting private keys MUST be stored in `sent_shares` as an ordered list, indexed by the respective index of the recipient participant.

 ### Submission of coefficient commitments to coordinator

 Each candidate for participant MUST submit, as an application for participation in the generation process, a commitment on their `secret_coefficients` to the coordinator.
 This commitment might be:

 - coefficient commitments $C_i = \{g^{a_{i0}}, g^{a_{i1}}, \ldots, g^{a_{i(t-1)}}\}$ — an ordered array of public keys derived from the `secret_coefficients`
-- a hash on array of data, mandatorily including the coefficient commitments, and possibly other public data (examples: the generation count and / or threshold, the public key of the candidate, etc)
+- a hash on array of data, mandatorily including the coefficient commitments, and possibly other public data (examples: the `total_shares` and / or `threshold`, the public key of the candidate for participant, etc)

 Applications MUST be deterministically sortable, for example, by lexicographically ordering their SHA-256 hashes.
-The sorting method MUST be selected to minimize the probability of collisions, even if candidates collaborate maliciously to produce them.
+The hashing and sorting methods MUST be selected to minimize the probability of collisions, even if candidates collaborate maliciously to produce them.

 ### Coordinator processing of coefficient commitments

 The coordinator MUST open a registration window, defined by a clear deadline (e.g., a specific block height).
-If fewer than `total_shares` candidates submit a valid application before the window closes, the coordinator MUST declare the generation attempt unsuccessful, as the minimum number of participants has not been met.
+If fewer than `total_shares` candidates submit a valid application before the window closes, the coordinator MUST either re-set the deadline (where feasible), or declare the generation attempt unsuccessful, as the minimum number of participants has not been met.

-If more than `total_shares` candidates were initially notified and apply for participation, the coordinator MAY select among them exactly `total_shares` participants based on predefined selection criteria.
+If more than `total_shares` candidates were initially notified and apply for participation, the coordinator MUST select among them exactly `total_shares` participants based on predefined selection criteria.
 These candidates become the participants in the key generation.

 #### Commitment verification

 The collected applications must be checked at the end of the application period for sorting collisions.
 Should two or more application cause a sorting collision (for example, have the same hash), the candidates that produced them MUST NOT be accepted as generation participants.

-If that leaves fewer candidates for participants than the wanted count of key shares, the coordinator MUST terminate the generation procedure.
-It also MAY terminate it even if there are enough candidates, just because a sorting collision is found.
+If that leaves fewer candidates for participants than the wanted count of key shares, the coordinator MUST treat that as a lack of enough candidates.

-The coordinator also MUST trigger a procedure for punishing - eg. slashing - the candidates involved in the collision, either if they have already misbehaved in the same or other way, or even at a first violation.
+The coordinator also MUST trigger a procedure for punishing - eg. slashing - the candidates involved in the collision, either if they have already misbehaved in the same or other way, or even at a first violation, if a malicious intent is proven.

 ### Assignment of participant indices